OrdinaryMagician/stinger_m/ItemLore.md

 up the Boots only last for a short period of time, so take advantage of them while you can.

-In addition, the boots can provide resistance to damaging floors.
+In addition, the Boots can provide resistance to damaging floors.

 ## Scuba Gear

 Gives you the ability to breathe while underwater.
 Lasts around 2 minutes.

 ## Searchlight

-Functions like a flashlight, but has a nearly inexhaustible power supply.
+Provides considerably more light than a flashlight and has around half an hour of battery life.
+Definitely worth keeping around.

 ## Nali Fruit Seed